Sad Reasons These TV Shows Were Canceled

 COVID-19 put a nearly uniform stop to show business (along with the rest of the world).
 Almost every TV and movie production came to a screeching halt.
 Many projects got pushed back, and at least one was canceled mid-production: Netflix wrestling dramedy "GLOW."
 Even though it had several unresolved storylines, the show was canceled because of the unique difficulties it presented.

 "GLOW" was three weeks into filming when the world changed in March 2020.
 Netflix spent the next seven months trying to find a safe way to restart production, but the particular circumstances were too onerous to overcome.
 The show was shot in Los Angeles, a COVID hotspot in and of itself.
 Even worse, the show's core was wrestling — an activity that requires physical contact and heavy breathing in close quarters.
-Combine all this with the show being a high budget ensemble piece with about 20 principal cast members, and Netflix just couldn't find a way to make it work safely.
+Combine all this with the show being a high-budget ensemble piece with about 20 principal cast members, and Netflix just couldn't find a way to make it work safely.

 The Jeremy Kyle Show was brought down by tragedy

-"The Jeremy Kyle Show" was one of the longest-running tabloid talk shows in the UK.
-For those unfamiliar, take a minute to imagine "The Jerry Springer Show" for a class of people who call French fries "chips."
+"The Jeremy Kyle Show" was one of the longest-running tabloid talk shows in the U.K. For those unfamiliar, take a minute to imagine "The Jerry Springer Show" for a class of people who call French fries "chips."
 In typical tabloid talk fashion, things often got controversial, violent, and embarrassing.
 A popular tool on the show was a lie detector, and it was one such segment that led to the show finally getting canceled.

 During the first week of May 2019, a man named Steve Dymond went on "The Jeremy Kyle Show" to prove that he hadn't cheated on his ex-partner.
 Dymond failed the lie detector test, and Kyle mocked him.
 Family and friends report that Dymond, who was already diagnosed with depression and on medication, was distressed and humiliated.
-On May 9, Dymond was found dead in his home of a morphine overdose, which many suspected to be a suicide.
+On May 9, Dymond was found dead in his home of a morphine overdose, which many suspected to be intentional.
 The ITV network put out a statement expressing sympathies for Dymond's family and said, "Given the gravity of recent events we have decided to end production of 'The Jeremy Kyle Show.'"

 The Sarah Jane Adventures ended after Elisabeth Sladen's death